The 15 Best Men’s Boots for Under $300 (Updated for 2023)

 Solovair Highlights

 With their very distinctive look, Solovair’s 8-Eye Derby Boot looks like nothing else on this list, though it may bring to mind a brand deliberately left off of this list.
 Dr. Martens are one of the most iconic boots on Earth, but to be honest, they aren’t that great.
-While Docs used to be made in England, today 99 percent of their manufacturing has been outsourced to Asia and the materials have taken a real hit as well: the leather’s flimsy, they’re extremely hard to resole, they don’t hold their shape well over time, and they don’t even offer half sizes.
+While Docs used to be made in England, today 99 percent of their manufacturing has been outsourced to Asia and the materials took a hit in the rush to outsource.
+The leather’s flimsy, the fit is sloppy, they don’t hold their shape well over time, and they don’t even offer half sizes.

-Solovair used to make Docs before the company cut ties with their factory, but they continued making real similar boots anyway — but better.
-The leather’s higher quality, they’re easier to resole, they come with a shank to enhance stability and longevity, and the arch support is better too.
+Solovair used to make Docs before the company cut ties with their factory, but they continued making really similar boots anyway — but better.
+The leather’s higher quality, the midsoles sturdier, they come with a shank to enhance stability and longevity, and the arch support is better too.
 They’re also still made in England and maintain the surprisingly low price of $219.
 If you like the look, the choice is easy.

 Who should buy Solovair